afemal/afemal.github.io/_pages/about.md

 classes: wide
 ---

-I am currently persuing a Master's degree in Data Science and seeking new employment opportunities.
+I am currently persuing a Master's degree in Data Science and seeking new opportunities to work with data.